Timesys Management Team

 Bansal earned a B.S. degree in Chemical Engineering (1984) from the Indian Institute of Technology, Kanpur, India, a M.S degree in Chemical Engineering (1987) from the University of Rhode Island, and M.S.
 Degree in Computer Science (1989) from the University of Rhode Island.
 He enjoys golf, reading, and traveling.

-Dr. Rakesh Thapar, CTO and MD of Timesys Technologies India, LLP (India), oversees the overall strategic direction of engineering at Timesys.
+Dr. Rakesh Thapar, Chief Consultant Application Service, oversees the overall strategic direction of engineering at Timesys.
 His career spans over 35 years of industry experience working in software and hardware product development intertwined with teaching and academia.

 Before joining Vocollect, Thapar held senior management roles and a leadership role with Network Appliance Inc. and FORE Systems (acquired by Marconi), was VP Engineering at Padcom and at Haley Systems, and was CEO of Pradeep Digitek, India.